powersync-community/react-supabase-chat-e2ee/packages/e2ee-chat/README.md

    -- You can scope this to specific tables if needed, but the publication name must stay "powersync".
    CREATE PUBLICATION powersync FOR ALL TABLES;
    ```
-4. Copy `infra/powersync/sync_rules.yaml` into your PowerSync dashboard so the client can sync the encrypted tables.
+4. Copy `infra/powersync/sync_streams.yaml` into your PowerSync dashboard so the client can sync the encrypted tables using sync streams.
 5. Populate `frontend/.env.local` with the Supabase URL and anon key from the dashboard (see Quickstart above).

 If you ever need a fresh database during development, run `pnpm --filter @app/chat-e2ee migrate:reset` to drop and reapply the schema locally.
 To repair discrepancies between your migrations and the remote database, use the Supabase CLI’s `migration repair` command as documented by Supabase.